apollographql/apollo-client/docs/source/api/react-apollo.md

   <dt>`context`: Record<string, any></dt>
   <dd>Shared context between your Mutation component and your network interface (Apollo Link).
 Useful for setting headers from props or sending information to the `request` function of Apollo Boost.</dd>
   <dt>`client`: ApolloClient</dt>
   <dd>An `ApolloClient` instance.
-By default `Query` uses the client passed down via context, but a different client can be passed in.</dd>
+By default `Mutation` uses the client passed down via context, but a different client can be passed in.</dd>
 </dl>

 <h3 id="mutation-render-prop">Render prop function</h3>